 - 2 tablespoons tomato paste

-- 1 can (14.9-ounce) stout beer, such as Guinness
+- 1 can (14.9-ounce) stout beer - such as Guinness

 - 3 cups beef broth

-- 4 sprigs of fresh thyme
+- 4 sprigs fresh thyme

-- Chopped parsley for garnish (optional)
+- Chopped parsley for garnish - optional

-- 3 pounds Russet potatoes (6-7 large), peeled and cubed
+- 3 pounds Russet potatoes - 6-7 large, peeled and cubed

 - Salt

-- 6 tablespoons butter, divided
+- 6 tablespoons butter - divided

 - 4 cups thinly sliced cabbage

-- 1 bunch scallions, white and light green part only, chopped
+- 1 bunch scallions - white and light green part only, chopped

-- 2 clove garlic, minced
+- 2 clove garlic - minced

-- 1 1/2 cups milk, half-and-half or heavy cream, warmed
+- 1 1/2 cups milk - half-and-half or heavy cream, warmed

-- Freshly ground black pepper, to taste
+- Freshly ground black pepper - to taste

-- Chopped parsley for garnish (optional)
+- Chopped parsley for garnish - optional

 Instructions

-- RIBS: Preheat oven to 325 degrees.
+- Preheat oven to 325 degrees.
 Pat ribs dry with a paper towel, then season generously with salt and black pepper.

 - Heat half the oil over medium-high heat in a Dutch oven.
 Working in batches if necessary, sear the ribs well on all sides then transfer to a plate.